sharad461/nepali-translator/README.md

 Neural Machine Translation (NMT) on the Nepali-English language pair.

-Contributions of this project: adding to and cleaning the parallel data that is publicly available and improving the baseline for supervised MT on the pair.
+Contributions of this project: adding to and cleaning the parallel data that is publicly available and improving the baseline scores for supervised MT on the pair.

-[Guzman et al (2019)](https://www.aclweb.org/anthology/D19-1632/) collected data from various sources like Linux distro translations, Bible, etc. for the [parallel corpus filtering task for WMT19](http://www.statmt.org/wmt19/parallel-corpus-filtering.html).
-A more comprehensive list of data sources is given in the WMT19 parallel corpus task page itself.
-In addition to the corpus, they provided baseline scores for supervised, semi-supervised, and unsupervised MT.

-In the September 2019 update to their paper, Guzman et al added scores they obtained using multilingual MT methods (leveraging Hindi parallel and monolingual data), but their scores for fully-supervised Nepali-English MT still stand at (BLEU) 7.6 (NE-EN) and 4.3 (EN-NE) - both of which our models surpass in this project.

 A report on this project is available [here](https://drive.google.com/open?id=16F4e1Wr3ElosFnoVfZrEId4N0be2JPG4).